 What does a typical home school week look like?

 Several of you have asked me to talk about what our home school time looks like, so welcome to our home educating week.

 I’ve two girls who are ten and fourteen, and we live in the UK.
 We’ve been home educating (which is the phrase UK families tend to use, rather then home schooling) for five years.
 Here’s what our last seven days have looked like.

-(This article contains affiliate links.)
+This article contains Amazon affiliate links.

 Home education very likely becomes simply your way of life, so it’s not so easy to see a divide between education time and time off – we’re learning every day.

 On Saturday we spent a day with grandparents, aunt, and cousin at an R.S.P.B. nature reserve.
 Fresh air, sunshine, nature spotting.
 Grandma brought along the girls’ great-grandfather’s binoculars and we spent some time sitting in the bird hides looking out over the lakes.
 The girls’ knowledge of our native birds is growing, and they’re learning a lot about habitats, migration, ecosystems and environmental protection.
 Highlights of the day: a great white egret spotted out in the salt mashes, avocets getting ready to nest, oyster catchers snoozing in the sunshine, and a beautiful grey heron.
 Big sister is making plans to spend a whole day here, sketching and painting from the bird hide.

 A day at home, with some time out in the garden getting the raised beds ready for spring planting.
 Practical life skills, including responsibility for some chores that aren’t so fun (hello weeding), learning about where our food comes from, organic gardening, companion planting, building structures, and project planning.